davidayalas/aws-ftp-s3-serverless/README.md

 * Update your [sp-metadata.xml](docs/sp-metadata.xml) with:
     * your issuer
     * your api gw endpoint
+    * your api gw stage

 * Upload this file to https://samltest.id/upload.php

+* We've detected that sometimes we have to make a manual implementation (with no updates) cdof the API GW once implemented with serverless.

 ## Sample interface